lowRISC/lowrisc-site/content/docs/debug-v0.3/overview.md

  * Once a *run-control interface* is available for the Rocket core we will include it as a debug module.

- * Full system traces fastly blow up to multiple gigabyte per second. *(Cross-)Triggers and filters* help reducing the trace size and focus on the problem.
+ * Full system traces quickly blow up to multiple gigabyte per second. *(Cross-)Triggers and filters* help reducing the trace size and focus on the problem.